-- Different applications have very different properties and requirements, that require different algorithmic approaches. - Some approaches transfer between applications and can be analyzed at a more abstract level. - Duality often key to getting a practical formulation. - Often want to solve for a range of λ values (i.e. different tradeoffs between optimality and regularity).
+- Different applications have very different properties and requirements, that require different algorithmic approaches. - However, some approaches can be "abstracted" across applications, and their properties can be analyzed at a higher level. - Duality if often key to getting a practical formulation. - Often want to solve for a range of λ values (i.e. different tradeoffs between optimality and regularity).